WhisperNet/SocketProgramming/README.md

 ## Set-Up
 - First run server.py
 - Then run client.py
-- Both script should be running on devices which are under same local networks
+- Both script should be running on devices which are under the same local networks